Are you looking to find restaurants for sale or restaurant space for lease?

 Most commercial real estate agents don’t have experience with business sales or acquisitions.

-If you plan to use a commercial real estate agent to secure a restaurant for lease, make sure they have some experience with restaurant leasing and are familiar with the specialized needs of restaurant operators.
+If you use a commercial real estate agent, make sure they have some restaurant leasing experience and are familiar with restaurant operators’ specialized needs.

 Unfortunately, driving and calling “For Lease” signs is time-consuming and frustrating.

-This is the least used method by first-time restaurateurs.
-Rather than looking for available restaurants for sale and lease, specific properties are selected with the intent to buy the existing restaurant from the current tenant or to negotiate a future lease with the landlord when the current lease expires.
+Specific properties are selected to buy the existing restaurant from the owner or negotiate a future lease with the landlord when the current lease expires.

-This can be a very time-consuming process and requires the patience to possibly wait months or years into the future for a specific restaurant site.
+Off-market deals can be a very time-consuming process and require the patience to possibly wait months or years into the future for a specific restaurant site.

 In summary, the methods above provide the most common ways to lease or buy a restaurant.

-No matter which options you chose, align yourself with experts that can help you navigate the many minefields of leasing or buying a restaurant.
+No matter which options you chose, align yourself with experts to help you navigate the many minefields of leasing or buying a restaurant.

 Are you leasing a restaurant or buying an existing restaurant?